-4. Reporting Requirements.
+4. Reporting Requirements

-The IC (or OD office) receiving a complaint referencing Section 515 of Public Law 106-554 is required to enter the complaint into the NIH tracking database for this purpose.
+The IC (or OD office) receiving a request for information correction is required to enter the complaint into the NIH tracking database for this purpose.
 The IC is encouraged to contact OCPL, OD, NIH to discuss the nature of the complaint, and to provide a preliminary assessment of whether the complaint is legitimate.
 Among the criteria to be used:

-- The information is considered official NIH information, i.e., approved through the NIH clearance process and intended to represent the views of NIH. - The information is substantive (i.e., reports, studies, summaries) rather than pertaining to basic agency operations. - The information was first disseminated on or after October 1, 2002. - The information is not exempt according to Section C (Applicability) of this chapter. - The complainant is someone who may benefit or be harmed by the disseminated information.
+- The information is considered official NIH information, i.e., approved through the NIH clearance process and intended to represent the views of NIH. - The information is substantive (i.e., reports, studies, summaries) rather than pertaining to basic agency operations. - The information was disseminated on or after October 1, 2002 - The information is not exempt according to Section C (Applicability) of this chapter. - The complainant is someone who may benefit or be harmed by the disseminated information.
 This includes persons who are seeking to address information about themselves as well as persons who use information.